AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Analysis

-To better analyze why ranking is more suitable for retrieving visual prompts, we list three other retrieval methods and provide experimental evidence for comparison, including heuristic retrieval, random retrieval, and mixture-of-experts retrieval.
-All experiments are conducted on LLaVA-v1.5.
+To analyze why pair-wise ranking is more suitable for visual prompt retrieval, we compare it with several representative retrieval strategies.
+All experiments are conducted on LLaVA-7B with the retrieval pool utilized in the main experiments.

-\textbf{Heuristic Fixed Retrieval.} Heuristic retrieval only involves a single fixed type of visual prompts, \emph{e.g.}, red circle \cite{shtedritski2023does}, or attention image \cite{api}, based on its predefined rules or heuristics.
-Furthermore, to identify the best rules, they need to conduct benchmark-level multiple rounds of trials, consuming a significant amount of reasoning resources.
-As shown in rows 3 to 6 of Table \ref{tab:ab1}, we find that each visual prompt could potentially be the optimal solution for different benchmarks.
-For instance, $\text{VP}_3$ achieves the best results on MMMU, while $\text{VP}_{1}$ is optimal on MMVet, and there is a significant variation in the performance of different types of visual prompts across various benchmarks. \textit{In summary, heuristic retrieval offers simplicity in retrieval processes with the need for conducting benchmark-level multiple rounds of trials.}

-\textbf{Random Retrieval.} Random retrieval picks up one visual prompt from the candidate pool without any specific criteria or order.
-The $7$th row of Table \ref{tab:ab1} lists its results, comparing with the individual visual prompt, we observe that the random retrieval's performance is on par with or slightly superior across the three benchmarks.
-For instance, the random algorithm outperforms $\text{VP}_1$ in MMMU by $0.7\%$, $\text{VP}_2$ in MMVet by $0.5\%$, and even surpasses the best results of the VP candidates in VizWiz. \textit{The above experiment demonstrates that by flexibly selecting from multiple visual prompt candidates, even random retrieval has the potential to outperform individual visual prompts, and the conclusion provides valuable insights for our approach.}